 Though Don Lockwood and Kathy Selden were the stars, Cosmo Brown and Lina Lamont were their equals in enthusiastic performances.
 Colin Pritchard played Cosmo with a certain manic quality necessary to tolerate the studio shenanigans his character must endure.
 In most any scene between him and Andrew Chartier as Lockwood, Cosmo came across as the driving force, providing a crazed energy that unfortunately did not match the choreography in his big scene, "Make 'Em Laugh".
 Though Donald O'Connor's aerobics would not lend themselves to the live stage, the substitutes Pritchard was given fell flat, such as a nose-biting rubber chicken, a valkyrie's helmet and wig, and other props.
 But he played these scenes with the same athleticism he lent more satisfying tap numbers, such as the comical "Moses", making for an overall excellent performance.

-Emily Thompson as Lina Lamont portrayed the dim-witted shrew with gusto and glee.
+Emily Thompson (now Emily Afton) as Lina Lamont portrayed the dim-witted shrew with gusto and glee.
 Her shrill voice, flat attempts at sophistication, and utter unawareness made for a completely unsympathetic yet entirely enjoyable villainess.
 My only lament for Lamont, played by a former Ado Annie, is that she went through this fantastic production in its only non-singing role.
 But she used her several scenes to play off others, deliver victim-mentality soliloquies, and take a great big custard pie in the face — in Cosmo's own words, a formula for success.